axr6077/Low-High-Mass-Star-Evolution/README.md

 ## Some Math
 Stars are governed by the equations of stellar structure along with equations that dictate the mixing and nuclear burning of chemical elements.
-For a spherically symmetric and non-rotating star (the simplest model), the equations are:
+For a spherically symmetric and non-rotating star (the simplest model), the equations are (use light theme if its not visible):

 ![eq1](https://github.com/axr6077/Low-High-Mass-Star-Evolution/blob/main/equations/eq1.svg)